Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Results and Discussion

-Films that underwent rapid thermal annealing at $700 \degree$C had high mean surface roughnesses ranging from 7.28 to 16.38 nm.
-We note that within the $1\times 1$ \textmu{}m$^2$ region shown in Fig. \ref{fig:AFM} for a film that underwent 10 minutes of oxidation (sample 8), the mean surface roughness is 5.436 nm, compared to the higher value obtained from a $10\times 10$ \textmu{}m$^2$ scan ($R_a = 15.7$ nm).
-This indicates that the topography is non-uniform across lateral scales in the range of 1-10 \textmu{}m, making this oxidation method unfavorable for the formation of reliable Josephson junction barriers, where a controllable and uniform oxide thickness is desired.

-Plasma oxidation resulted in the smoothest films, with $R_a \approx 0.105-0.613$ nm and the lowest roughnesses observed for films oxidized at 200 $\degree$C. Based on the much lower surface roughnesses obtained by this method compared to thermal oxidation in the tube furnace, we determined that plasma oxidation is optimal for systematic growth of a smooth, high-quality oxide on tantalum for Josephson junction fabrication.
+Plasma oxidation conducted at several temperatures resulted in the smoothest films, with $R_a \approx 0.105-0.613$ nm.
+Based on the much lower surface roughnesses obtained by this method compared to thermal oxidation in the tube furnace, and ability to conduct the oxidation in-situ, without exposing the films to air, we determined that plasma oxidation is optimal for systematic growth of a smooth, high-quality oxide on tantalum for Josephson junction fabrication.